koskurita/rshell/README.md

 of classes called ExecutableCommand and Symbols, where Symbols are ";", "&&", and "||" and ExecutableCommands are everything else.

+To test code type the following in order cmake3 . make
+./rshell

 # Diagram

 ![inheritanceTree](https://github.com/cs100/assignment-team_robert_kosuke/blob/master/images/inheritancetree.png)